sf-wdi-29/angular_book_app/README.md

 ## Base Challenges

-1. Display all the posts with all their attributes including the photo.
+1. Display all the books with all their attributes including the photo.
-1. Create a form to add a new post.
+1. Create a form to add a new book.
 Make it work!
-1. Add an edit button next to each post.
+1. Add an edit button next to each book.
 Make it work!
-1. Add a delete button next to each post.
+1. Add a delete button next to each book.
 Make it work!

 ## Stretch Challenges
-Link the `title` of each post to a view that shows only the details for that post. **Hints:**
+Link the `title` of each book to a view that shows only the details for that book. **Hints:**

 * Use `ui-router` and `ng-view` to set up multiple views in your Angular app.
 * Use `$routeParams` to figure out which post to display.